Mahindra Scorpio: Development

 Prior to the mid-1990s, Mahindra & Mahindra was an automobile assembly company.
 The company manufactured Willys Jeeps and its minor modified versions, with modifications carried out in India.
 In 1996, the company planned to enter the SUV segment with a new product that could compete globally.
-Since M&M did not have the technical knowhow to handle such an ambitious product, they devised an entirely new concept among Indian auto companies.
-Roping in new executives who had worked in the auto industry in western countries, such as Pawan Goenka and Alan Durante.
+Since M&M did not have the technical know-how to handle such an ambitious product, they devised an entirely new concept among Indian auto companies.
+They hired new executives who had worked in the auto industry in Western countries, such as Pawan Goenka and Alan Durante.

 The new Mahindra Scorpio SUV had all of its major systems designed directly by suppliers, with the only inputs from Mahindra being design, performance specifications and program cost.
 The design and engineering of the systems were carried out by suppliers, as well as testing, validation, and materials selection.
 Sourcing and engineering locations were also chosen by suppliers.
 The parts were later assembled in a Mahindra plant under the Mahindra badge, being a well-known brand in India.
 Using this method, the company was able to build from scratch a new vehicle with virtually 100 percent supplier involvement from concept to reality, at a cost of Rs 600 crore ($120 million), including improvements to the plant.
 The project took five years to move from concept to final product.
 The cost was estimated in 2002 to be Rs 550 crore.

-mHawk Engine
+mHawk engine

 The mHawk diesel engine is a VTG-turbocharged and intercooled four-cylinder that displaces 2.2-litres.
 It has a 85 mm × 96 mm (3.35 in x 3.78 in) cylinder bore and piston stroke.
 The engine delivers a power of 140 PS and produces 320 Nm of torque.
 A Bosch common-rail direct-injection system with solenoid injectors is used.
-The mHawk is equipped with chain-driven overhead camshafts and hydraulic lash adjusters; its compression is ε=16.5…18.5, depending on the model.
+The mHawk is equipped with chain-driven overhead camshafts and hydraulic lash adjusters; its compression ratio ranges from 16.5:1 to 18.5:1 depending on the model.